Resources

 Cleanroom extension

-A cleanroom may need to be extended to allow organisations to react to increased…
+A cleanroom extension takes place when a cleanroom may need to be extended to allow organisations to react to increased market demand.
+Modular cleanrooms are easily extended as modules can be added on, so investment is future-proofed.

 C